-As More Accusers Of Sexual Abuse Come Forward, Music Streaming Services Remove R. Kelly From Curated Playlists
+As More Accusers Of Sexual Abuse Come Forward, Music Streaming Services Remove R. Kelly From Curated Playlits

 Citing a new policy which bars playing “hate music,” streaming giant Spotify has decided to stop promoting R. Kelly’s music.
 A spokesman for the service told NPR that not only will they cease marketing activities of artists whose music contains offensive content, they will also consider the behavior of the artist.

 The company has assembled an advisory board who will act as a watchdog for creatives whose works do not meet their new guidelines.
-Color Of Change, the Southern Poverty Law Center, the Anti-Defamation League, Showing Up for Racial Justice, GLAAD, Muslim Advocates, and the International Network Against Cyber Hate make up the board and will support Spotify in the execution of the new initiative.
+Color Of Change, Southern Poverty Law Center, The Anti-Defamation League, Showing Up for Racial Justice, GLAAD, Muslim Advocates, and the International Network Against Cyber Hate make up the board and will support Spotify in the execution of the new initiative.

 “We don’t censor content because of an artist’s or creator’s behavior, but we want our editorial decisions — what we choose to program — to reflect our values,” Spotify’s statement reads.
 “When an artist or creator does something that is especially harmful or hateful, it may affect the ways we work with or support that artist or creator.”

 R. Kelly faces mounting charges of sexual misconduct but has not been convicted of any crime.
-His management issued a statement condemning the action, calling it premature.
+His management issued a statement condemning the action calling it premature.
 They assert that the music service is bowing to the pressures of social media instead of providing a service to their subscribers.

 “Spotify has the right to promote whatever music it chooses and in this case, its actions are without merit,” the statement from R. Kelly’s management reads.
 “It is acting based on false and unproven allegations.
 It is bowing to social-media fads and picking sides in a fame-seeking dispute over matters that have nothing to do with serving customers.”